Prabhmit/Disaster_Response_App/README.md

 # Installations and package requirement

 The code is in Python 3.7.6.
 The ETL Pipeline Preparation and ML Pipeline Preparation are Jupyter notebooks.
-The process_data.py, train_classifier.py and run.py are python scripts.The Python libraries applied are sys, nltk, sqlite3, numpy, pandas, pickle sqlachemy and sklearn.
+The process_data.py, train_classifier.py and run.py are python scripts.The Python libraries applied are sys, nltk, sqlite3, numpy, pandas, pickle, sqlachemy and sklearn.

 # Project Motivation